A Comptroller that Works for You,

 Maryland is at a critical juncture.
 While the State has some of the most economically prosperous communities in the nation, many neighborhoods and rural areas continue to suffer the effects of poverty, disinvestment, and a history of segregation and racial discrimination.
 Some communities have access to health facilities, grocery stores, parks, quality housing, jobs, transit, and a clean environment; others do not.
 Neighborhoods and communities of concentrated poverty limit the economic mobility and life expectancy of its residents and impair the State’s economic growth.
 In addition, many long-stable middle-income areas are facing new demographic challenges as their population and housing ages.
 Read more about Brooke’s vision for investing in Maryland communities so every corner of our state achieves prosperity. >

-As Comptroller, Brooke will focus on ensuring that businesses can start here and stay here.
-Maryland should be a state where entrepreneurs create, grow, and keep businesses.
-Entrepreneurs and their businesses are critical to generating economic growth and to growing jobs in our state.
+As Comptroller, Brooke will focus on ensuring that Maryland has a thriving economy with strong job growth.
+Brooke knows that good economic policy involves thoughtfulness and nuance.
+A flourishing economy must include strong main street businesses and scalable and growing startups.
+Maryland should be a state where entrepreneurs can create, grow, and keep their businesses.
+Their innovation is critical to generating economic growth and great jobs.
 Compared to many other states, Maryland lacks the investments and tools to support and grow companies at home and too much Maryland talent is drained out of the state.
-Read more about Brooke’s vision for growing businesses and jobs so small businesses, workers, and communities can all thrive. >
+Read about Brooke’s vision for growing businesses and jobs so small businesses, workers, and communities can all thrive. >

 The Comptroller’s duty as a member of the Board of Trustees of the Maryland State Retirement and Pension System (SRPS) is one of its most important.
 The SRPS administers retirement, disability, and death benefits on behalf of more than 400,000 active, vested, and retired State employees, teachers, state police, correctional officers, other law enforcement officers, judges and legislators.
 The Board supports the Executive Director, Chief Investment Officer, and staff to ensure we are prudently investing the earnings of members ($55 billion and counting) and paying out timely and accurate benefits.
 Brooke will work with the other Board members to reduce fees, ensure that any outside investment management firms reflect the diversity of our state, and ensure our investments are prudent while also reflecting our progressive values.
 Read more about Brooke’s vision for protecting Maryland’s pension commitments to our public servants. >